top of page

 Speaking

-Tiffany has received over 80 awards and distinctions for her films and work, including selection by the Albert Einstein Foundation's as one of the 100 visionaries who carry on his legacy, and being listed as one of Newsweek's "Women Shaping the 21st Century."
+Tiffany's awards and distinction include selection by the Albert Einstein Foundation's as one of the 100 visionaries who carry on his legacy, and being listed as one of Newsweek's "Women Shaping the 21st Century."
 She appears regularly in the New York Times and Washington Post, and her work has been referenced on Jeopardy and in the New York Times crossword puzzle.
-Her films and talks have been viewed over 50 Million times.
+Her films and talks have been viewed over 50 million times.

 • The Future of Work & Wellbeing: Creating the New Work/ Life Balance in Our New Hybrid World